oss6/website/blog/navigating-racism-in-italy.md

 tags: post
 ---

-Following the <a href="https://anticapitalistresistance.org/why-did-seid-visin-take-his-own-life/" target="_blank" class="link">heartbreaking suicide of former A.C.
+Following the <a href="https://anticapitalistresistance.org/why-did-seid-visin-take-his-own-life/" class="link">heartbreaking suicide of former A.C.
 Milan academy player Seid Visin</a>, I kept pondering over the black and immigrant experiences in Italy.

-"Now, wherever I go, wherever I am, wherever I am I feel on my shoulders, like a boulder, the weight of people's skeptical, prejudiced, disgusted and frightened looks," he wrote in the harrowing <a href="https://anticapitalistresistance.org/why-did-seid-visin-take-his-own-life/" target="_blank" class="link">letter</a> dated 2019, shedding light on the nature of the black experience in Italy.
+"Now, wherever I go, wherever I am, wherever I am I feel on my shoulders, like a boulder, the weight of people's skeptical, prejudiced, disgusted and frightened looks," he wrote in the harrowing <a href="https://anticapitalistresistance.org/why-did-seid-visin-take-his-own-life/" class="link">letter</a> dated 2019, shedding light on the nature of the black experience in Italy.

 As a child of immigrant Moroccan parents, I related to the recounts of navigating racism in Italy and wanted to re-explore what I buried for a long time or never dealt with.